Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 ## Data Types in PostgreSQL

 #### CHAR(n)
 - If CHAR(64) - it allocate entire 64 bit space (which means 64 character), we need to store entire 64 bit space
 - Best for storing GUID (Global Unique Identifier - format is numbers and letter (A-Z))
 #### VARCHAR(n)
 - If VARCHAR(128) - depend on the data length it will store the from 1 character to 128 character
 #### TEXT
 - Get as much space as you need to store paragraph or HTML page
 - Not used for Index and Sorting (which means no ORDER BY and WHERE clause used with this data type)
 #### BINARY (rarely used)
 - Not used for Index and Sorting
 - Store small size image
 #### SMALLINT
 - This type store -32766 to +32766
 #### INTEGER
 - This type stores up to 2 Billion numbers
 #### BIGINT
 - This stores 10^18 length of data
 #### REAL
 - 32-bit [10^38]
 #### DOUBLE PRECISION
 - 64-bit [10^308]
 #### NUMERIC
 - This holds accuracy values
 - Used for to store money
 #### TIMESTAMP
 - Format is 'YYYY-MM-DD HH:MM:SS'
 #### DATE
 - Format is 'YYYY-MM-DD'
 #### TIME
 - Format is 'HH:MM:SS'
 #### SERIAL
 - It creates an auto increment integer column
 - It used as Primary Key which postgres automatically generate unique sequential value

 Notes: ... <br>
 Articles: [Data Types in PostgreSQL](https://www.postgresql.org/docs/current/datatype.html)

 ## Constraints in PostgreSQL

-#### UNIQUE
+#### UNIQUE / UNIQUE()
+**UNIQUE**
-  - It make sure that every record (row) value will be unique
+- It make sure that every record (row) value will be unique, and postgres automatically create index for this field.

+**UNIQUE(field1, field2)**
+- UNIQUE(title, album) - This make suer that the combination of field 1 (song name) and field 2 (album) must to be unique, for example if the song name 'Thank, Thank' have presented in 2 different albums like 'Vol 25', 'Vol 35'

+#### ON DELETE CASCADE
+- Basically says if parent/reference entry is deleted, delete everything belong to that id from this table also.
+#### PRIMARY KEY / PRIMARY KEY()
+- Primary key says make this field as auto increment integer field and index it and reference it

 ## Functions in PostgreSQL

 #### NOW()
 - for DateTime field NOW() function is used to get to current time stamp

 ## Indexes

 Index is a technique used to quickly access the single data from million or billion of record with help of Hash and Tree mechanism (or) algorithms.

+- Index automatically created for primary keys, logical keys (mostly have UNIQUE keyword).

 **Tree**
 - Binary Trees (B-Trees) works log amortized time, It optimized for system that read and write large block / amount of data.